syncfusion-content/maui-docs/MAUI/ProgressBar/Animation.md

 ![.NET MAUI Progress Bar with indeterminate animation](images/animation/indeterminate.gif)

-N> You can refer to our `.NET MAUI ProgressBar` feature tour page for its groundbreaking feature representations.
-You can also explore our [.NET MAUI ProgressBar example](https://github.com/syncfusion/maui-demos/) that shows how to configure a ProgressBar in .NET MAUI.
+N> Refer to our `.NET MAUI ProgressBar` feature tour page for its groundbreaking feature representations.
+Also explore our [.NET MAUI ProgressBar example](https://github.com/syncfusion/maui-demos/) that shows how to configure a ProgressBar in .NET MAUI.